jopaik/network_demos/network_upgrade_as_code/README.md

 gdown https://drive.google.com/uc?id=1_MNn6pcDJ0AYNYExyGqJNgd_XCRNqIUx
 gdown https://drive.google.com/uc?id=1Jt5HOe76_3ylk6uTaAQxAxMet_tSwUsK
 ~~~
-### Step 3 - Move the images to the /home/student directory when done
+### Step 3 - Run the staging job template
+Move the images to the /home/student directory when done

 This will take a few minutes due to the file size.
 1. Run the Network-Upgrade-Workflow template twice and deny the approval each time.
 The idea is to just stage both files to save time during the demo.